NovaCat35/blog-api/README.md

 > 1. Adjust tsconfig.json: uncomment "outDir", "allowJs", and change "outDir": "./dist"

 > 2. Run tsc (npx tsc/npm run build) to transpile your TypeScript files to JavaScript.
 From step 1, we will output this in "./dist".
-It may be better to just directly link this to script everytime we run devstart
+It may be better to just directly link this to script every time we run devstart.

 ### Production